ldrozdz93/cpp-visitor-pattern/README.md

 The idea of this library is to require the base class user to be aware of any concrete visitable classes only when visitation is used on the base class.
 That's achieved with allowing forward-declarations of the classes used for specifying the visitable structure.

 In other words, if the base class user does not use the visitor capabilities, he/she does not need to have any physical dependency towards the visitation details, apart from forward-declarations.
-This protects the client translation unit from unnecessary recompilation.
+This protects the client translation unit from unnecessary recompilation or editing.

 Note in the following example:
 - ```base.hpp``` forward-declares ```BaseChildren```, so the ```Base``` users opt-in for the visitor dependencies.
-- ```base_impl.hpp``` forward-declares the children classes, so the ```Base``` users opt-in for concrete children definitions.
+- ```base_children.hpp``` forward-declares the children classes, so the ```Base``` users opt-in for concrete children definitions.
 - ```user2.cpp``` does not use visitation, so will not be even rebuilt in case ```BaseChildren``` is touched.
 That's not the case when using ```std::variant``` directly.
-- ```user3.cpp``` depends only on ```Derived1```, so does not need to be touched when any other Derived classes are added.
+- ```user3.cpp``` depends only on ```Derived1```, so does not need to recompile if any other ```Derived``` headers are touched, and does not need to be touched when any new ```Derived``` classes are added.

 ##### base.hpp
 ```